typora/theme.typora.io/_posts/doc/2016-07-16-Write Custom Theme.md

 2. Write the css file.

-   We prepared a [toolkit] for you to get started or to do simple testing.
+   We prepared a [toolkit][toolkit] for you to get started or to do simple testing.

    If you want to write one from scratch, pick the template.less, and fill it.